nashville-software-school/Vue-Workshop/README.md

 - Learn the different ways of managing state in a Vue application
 - Learn techniques for modularity and reusability in the Vue ecosystem
 - Learn to leverage the Vue router to create Single Page Applications
+- Learn how to effectively unit test your applications using the Jest framework and the Vue Testing Utils library
 - Conform to Vue best practices as outlined by the Official Style Guide
 - Build a portfolio by deploying all applications